kholia/OSX-KVM/notes.md

 ### GPU passthrough notes for macOS Ventura and pre-Haswell CPUs

-macOS Ventura drops support for pre-Haswell CPUs, as assorted macOS components and macOS GPU drivers require the AVX2 CPU instruction support.
-The `CryptexFixup` kext, included in the latest `OpenCore.qcow2`, automatically forces the macOS installer/updater to install the non-AVX2 Apple Silicon Cryptex, taking care of the problematic macOS components.
-Post- VM installation patching with OpenCore Legacy Patcher (OCLP) takes care of the problematic GPU drivers.
+macOS Ventura drops support for pre-Haswell CPUs, as assorted macOS components and macOS GPU drivers require the AVX2 CPU instruction.
+The `CryptexFixup` kext, included in `OpenCore.qcow2`, automatically forces the macOS installer/updater to install the non-AVX2 Apple Silicon Cryptex, taking care of the problematic macOS components.
+However, problematic GPU drivers require manual, post- VM installation patching with [OpenCore Legacy Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/) (OCLP).

 * Configure a QEMU host to boot a macOS Ventura guest with a "soft" display (with `-device vmware-svga`, etc.)